-Geodiversity is vital in preserving our landscapes and nature.
-Nigg Bay, Don Estuary, Rubislaw Quarry, Brimmond Hill and Elrick hill are all recognised for their geological importance.
-Turbine structures should be sited sympathetically with respect to local rocks and landforms, avoiding key features and it is important not to 'fragment' an area of interest by obscuring the line of site between individual rock outcrops or landform features.
+Nigg Bay, Don Estuary, Rubislaw Quarry, BrimmondHill and Elrick hill are all recognised for their geological importance.
+Turbine structures should be sited sympathetically with respect to local rocks and landforms, avoiding key features.
+It is important not to 'fragment' an area of interest by obscuring the line of site between individual rock outcrops or landform features.